SERG-Delft/hyperion/pipeline/plugins/versiontracker/README.md

 only use it when in development or testing.

 The following shows a configuration for tracking multiple projects using different authentication schemes.
-The `updateInterval` field is optional and defines the amount of seconds to wait between each fetch.
+The `update-interval` field is optional and defines the amount of seconds to wait between each fetch.

 ```yaml